-The West Virginia Women's Commission is an agency of state government that was created by the West Virginia Legislature in 1977 to advocate for women and educate on issues relating to women.
+The West Virginia Women's Commission was created by the West Virginia Legislature in 1977 to advocate for women and educate on issues relating to women.
 As an office of the West Virginia Department of Health and Human Resources (DHHR), the Commission seeks to improve the legal, social, economic, educational, and political status of women by working with businesses, government agencies, and non-profit groups.
 Eleven citizen members, appointed by the Governor, serve as Commissioners for three-year terms.
 They determine the Commission's goals and projects.
-Seven state department heads, or designated representatives, advise and support the Commission as Ex-Officio members.
+Seven state department heads, or designated representatives, advise and support the Commission as ex officio members.
 Commission meetings are held quarterly and are open to the public.